ciceklab/ECOLE/README.md

 ### -c, --cnv
 - Level of resolution you desire, choose one of the options: (1) exonlevel, (2) merged.

-### -t, --target
-- Relative or direct path of exon target file.

 ### -n, --normalize
 - Relative or direct path for mean&std stats of read depth values to normalize.
 These values are obtained precalculated from the training dataset before the pretraining.